19 Fun things to do in Faro Portugal

 This includes leaving sand and seashells on the beach.
 Removing it disturbs the eco system.

-Things to see and things to do are so abundant that you can leave Faro with just awesome memories and great pictures.
+Things to see and do are so abundant that you can leave Faro with just awesome memories and great pictures.

 However, there are also a lot of ethical souvenirs for sale that you can buy to support local businesses, to commemorate your visit to Faro.